Rodriguez, Sr vs. Gella

 Provisions

-• Article VI, Section 26, Philippine Constitution — This provision allows Congress, in times of war or other national emergency, to authorize the President, for a limited period and subject to restrictions, to promulgate rules and regulations to carry out a declared national policy.
-This was the constitutional basis for C.A.
-No. 671 and central to the Court's analysis of the limited nature and cessation of the delegated emergency powers.
+- Article VI, Section 26 of the 1935 Constitution — "In times of war or other national emergency, the Congress may by law authorize the President, for a limited period and subject to such restrictions as it may prescribe, to promulgate rules and regulations to carry out a declared national policy."

-• Commonwealth Act No. 671 — The law declaring a state of total emergency due to war and authorizing the President to promulgate rules and regulations.
-The Court interpreted this Act as being limited to the World War II emergency and held that it had ceased to be operative.
+- Commonwealth Act No. 671 — Declared a state of total emergency due to war and authorized the President to promulgate rules and regulations; specifically limited the President's power to continuing "in force" laws and appropriations which would lapse.

 Notable Concurring Opinions